-Anyway, moving on, I started working at Clackamas Physical Conditioning this week!
-I’m not officially training anyone yet, but am being trained first by the master himself, Jason Seib.
-So far, it’s been very informative, fun and interesting.
-Again, another job that I did not apply for.
-It feels good to be wanted and offered opportunities.
-Yes, I’m still at Recreate, doing freelance writing/PR and making treats for the paleo food cart too.
-Then, on another exciting note, Jesse and I registered for a Mobility Wod movement and mobility seminar with Kelly Starrett himself (AKA K-Star).
+On another exciting note, Jesse and I registered for a Mobility Wod movement and mobility seminar with physical therapist, Kelly Starrett himself!
 Not only are we stoked to learn from Kelly in person, but we get to do so in Honolulu!
-Holy rad, right?
 A mini vacation and an amazing learning opportunity!
-You see, Jesse mentioned the seminar to me last weekend and ever since, I’ve been diligent in looking into travel options.
+You see, Jesse mentioned the seminar to me last weekend and ever since, I’ve been diligently looking into travel options.
 Each day, the cards seemed to be more in our favor, so we committed to making it happen yesterday.
-We’ll be headed to Honolulu November 9-13 and the seminar is all day on November 10.
-If you have no clue what I’m talking about and don’t know who Kelly Starrett is, I suggest you learn.
-Go buy his book, Becoming a Supple Leopard and check out his Mobility Wod site, linked above.
+If you don’t know who Kelly Starrett is, check out his book, Becoming a Supple Leopard or visit his Mobility Wod site, linked above.

 For the caramelized onions: